CycleChart: A Unified Consistency-Based Learning Framework for Bidirectional Chart Understanding and Generation: Related Work

-\paragraph{Consistency-based Learning.} A key idea in consistency-based learning is to enforce that applying a forward and reverse mapping sequentially reconstructs the input, encouraging models to learn invertible, structure-preserving transformations without paired data.
+A key idea in consistency-based learning is to enforce that applying a forward and reverse mapping sequentially reconstructs the input, encouraging invertible, structure-preserving transformations.
 CycleGAN~\cite{zhu2017unpaired} introduced this idea for unpaired image translation, inspiring extensions such as DualGAN~\cite{yi2017dualgan}, ReCycleGAN~\cite{bansal2018recycle}, and dual learning in machine translation~\cite{he2016dual}.
 The same principle has been applied to cross-modal tasks, where cycle-consistency aligns vision and language representations~\cite{cornia2018towards,wang2024cycle}.
+These methods operate in continuous spaces and require a differentiable round-trip loss through the pixel or feature domain.
+Charts, by contrast, are produced by executing a discrete specification through a deterministic renderer, making gradient-based cycle losses inapplicable and calling for a data-level consistency formulation.

 In chart reasoning, grounding and consistency have been used to improve reliability.
 RefChartQA~\cite{vogel2025refchartqa} introduces visual grounding for fine-grained chart QA, and Huang \textit{et al.}~\cite{huang-etal-2024-lvlms} align chart captions with underlying data to correct factual errors.
 ChartPoint~\cite{xu2025chartpoint} further bridges visual perception and reasoning by integrating reflective interactions and re-rendered bounding boxes into chain-of-thought reasoning.
-However, existing studies remain one-directional—verifying text or visuals separately—without enforcing bidirectional semantic consistency between chart generation and understanding.
-We address this gap through a cycle-consistent framework that unifies data-to-chart generation and chart-to-data parsing.
+However, these studies remain one-directional---verifying text or visuals separately---without enforcing bidirectional semantic consistency between chart generation and understanding.
+Our work explores this direction by applying generate--parse consistency at the data and specification level rather than in pixel space.